2002 NBA Finals: Media coverage

 The Finals were produced and televised in the United States by NBC.
+The local NBC stations for the competing teams were East Coast flagship WNBC in the New York metropolitan area and West Coast flagship KNBC in Los Angeles.
 Marv Albert provided play-by-play calling.
 Basketball Hall of Famer Bill Walton and Steve "Snapper" Jones handled color duties.
 Jim Gray and Lewis Johnson roamed the sidelines for the Lakers and Nets respectively.
 Bob Costas hosted pregame and half-time shows with analyst Tom Tolbert.
+Ernie Johnson, Kenny Smith, and Charles Barkley from TNT's Inside the NBA made special guest appearances during halftime of Game 1.
 Brent Musburger and Jack Ramsay called the four games on ESPN Radio.
 Hannah Storm hosted the post-game show.

 The finals also had Spanish-language television and radio broadcasts in the United States.

-As previously mentioned, this series was the last broadcast by NBC.
-In January 2002, the league's broadcast rights were awarded to ABC/ESPN in a six-year deal, which was renewed for an additional eight years in 2007.
+Until 2025, the series was also NBC's final broadcast of the NBA.
+In January 2002, the league's broadcast rights were awarded to ABC and ESPN in a six-year deal, which was renewed for an additional eight years in 2007.
+For the 2025–26 season, NBC signed an 11-year deal marking a return to the NBA, but ABC will continue to exclusively broadcast the NBA Finals.

 At the conclusion of Game 4, NBC presented highlights of the twelve years of their NBA broadcasts; among them the Chicago Bulls' dynasty led by Michael Jordan and Scottie Pippen, the retirements of Larry Bird and Magic Johnson and the Los Angeles Lakers' current Shaq/Kobe reign, as the credits rolled.
 NBC also played "Winning It All" by The Outfield, which they had used for the close of their NBA Finals broadcasts from 1992 to 1996.
 The last image displayed was of an empty gym, showing a basketball bouncing into the background, as "To The Flemish Cap" from the soundtrack to the film The Perfect Storm played.
 NBC ended the broadcast (and their 12-year run broadcasting NBA basketball) by displaying over the shot the message "Thanks for the memories".

 The 2002 Finals was also Marv Albert's last NBA Finals assignment.
-After the series, Albert's national TV duties continued with TNT and remained with the network until his retirement in 2021, but only called games until the Conference Finals each season.
+After the series, Albert's national television duties continued with TNT and Albert remained with TNT until his retirement in 2021, but only called games until the conference finals each season.

 Will Lyman narrated the season-ending documentary for NBA Entertainment.